What 100 Calories Actually Looks LikeArticle posted in: Diet & Nutrition

 1. One and 1/4 cup of blueberries or about two tablespoons of M&M’s

 Yes, you read that correctly—1/10 cup of M&M’s is the same as having one and 1/4 cup of blueberries.
-Not only are the portions vastly different, the nutritional value in blueberries makes this delicious snack the perfect morning pick-me-up!
+Not only are the portions vastly different, the nutritional value in blueberries makes this delicious and healthy snack the perfect morning pick-me-up!

 2. Two and 1/2 cups of fresh green beans or 1/3 cup fries (kids’ size)